Blog > Articles

 These habits are not only helpful for reducing side effects and avoiding weight loss plateaus on Wegovy but also great habits for achieving a healthy weight!

-Seeking Professional Medical Support and Guidance on Wegovy
+Seeking professional medical support and guidance on Wegovy

 Wegovy side effects can be different for everyone and recommendations for managing these side effects should be individualized to each person’s unique needs.
 We recommend working closely with a healthcare provider who is experienced in prescribing Wegovy and with the various side effects that can occur while taking this medication.
-At FORM, all of our doctors are board certified in Obesity Medicine.
+At Form Health, all of our doctors are board certified in Obesity Medicine.
 They are experienced at prescribing Wegovy and can help patients navigate any side effects that may occur.

-Empowered and Prepared: Taking Wegovy with Confidence
+Empowered and prepared: Taking Wegovy with confidence

 While Wegovy can produce side effects in some people, most side effects of Wegovy go away over time throughout your Wegovy experience.
 Healthy lifestyle changes can help to reduce any side effects that may occur while taking Wegovy.
 Wegovy should be taken under medical supervision from a clinician experienced in prescribing and managing the side effects of Wegovy.